jalvaradoo/webpage-jalvarado/content/work_in_progress/porter_hypothesis/index.md

 ---
-title: "The Dynamics of Tax Progressivity: a Macro-political Economy Approach"
+title: "The Dynamics of The Distributional Impact of Fiscal Policy: a Macro-political Economy Approach"
 summary: "Why do tax progressivity differ from country to country?"

 tags: